BrookemWalters/BrookemWalters-Portfolio/Essays/Growth As A Data Person.md

 While my project is not quite up to the bar I set for myself, given that I was a true coding beginner with only two statistics courses under my belt; I am proud of the work I produced this semester.
 As I spend more time coding with R, I am confident I will soon create beautiful visualizations that will outshine my abilities in Tableau and MS Office suite.

 ### Mid-Semester Work Vs Final Project:
 Earlier this semester, I created the tables and boxplots below using the `{starwars}` data set provided by the `{tidyverse}`.
-While there is beauty in the simplicity of the early visualizations, the coding skills needed to create the dynamic charts is layered with more complex code.
-To create the scatter plot below, I needed to determine which out of the 87 variables to analyze and how to present the COVID-19 and the ACS population estimates together in a meaningful manner.
+While there is beauty in the simplicity of the early visualizations, the coding skills needed to create the dynamic charts are layered with more complex code.

+The mid-semester table was created using functions from the `{tidyverse},` and summarizes features of the Star War’s characters.
+Additionally, I formatted elements of the “The 17 Feminine Characters of Star Wars” table with the `{gt}` to add pizazz beyond the default elements.

+Compare this to the `{shiny}` app table, where the information was curated and calculated to provide insights beyond the original data sources.
 To prevent outside influence on my final project, I avoided any in-depth reporting on COVID-19 statistics.
-However, if one of my calculations deviated wildly from the mean, I had the advantage of spot checking it against the work of others.
-My calculations always lined up, which was both a confidence boost and a morbid reality check of the economic and health disparities in Michigan.
+However, if one of my calculations deviated wildly from the mean, I had the advantage of spot checking it against the public work of others.
+Validating my calculations was both a confidence boost and a morbid realization of the economic and health disparities in Michigan.

-I landed on dividing the information into quintiles by COVID-19 mortality rate.
-In hindsight, I think quartiles are the better choice for the 83 counties of Michigan, as the smaller populated geographies appeared to skew towards higher mortality rates.
-After I finished putting together my visualizations, I learned that the strong link between COVID-19 and less populous rural areas was [widely reported](https://www.cidrap.umn.edu/news-perspective/2021/09/rural-americans-more-likely-die-covid-19) on, aligning with the results I found.
+I landed on dividing the information into quintiles by COVID-19 mortality rate, which I used to discover demographic trends between the groups.
+After finalizing my visualizations, I learned that the strong link between COVID-19 and less populous rural areas was [widely reported](https://www.cidrap.umn.edu/news-perspective/2021/09/rural-americans-more-likely-die-covid-19)on, aligning with my results.

-Along with creating a more complex data set, I presented my final project findings in a more advanced manner than my mid-semester work.

 **Here are a few examples of more advanced coding from my final project:**